Cheu Vang | Jefferson, WI

 During the Vietnam War, I knew a little English so I worked for the United States government.
 Many Hmong were fighting on the side of the Americans or working for them.
 I directed planes that carried the food supply and helped refugees when they were sick.
 Because of the war, we could not really farm anymore, so we were lucky that the United States was helping us by airdropping food, pots, pans, and utensils.
 At this time, you have no idea of who you will become, no visions, you are just surviving the war.

-We got a farm in Jefferson, WI.
+We got a farm in Jefferson, Wisconsin.
 When we first started here we had about seven acres.
-As farmers, we are the ones first exposed chemicals and pesticides and we did not want that, so we decided not to do it.
+As farmers, we are the ones first exposed to chemicals and pesticides, and we did not want that, so we decided not to do it.
 Even if you have your own protection against pesticides according to regulation, you can make mistakes too, so that’s why we got rid of them.

 If you want to plant cabbage you have to know the variety and what insect will be attracted to this food.
 If I go to the store, I choose the apple that has a little insect bite on it.
 That’s the one that will make you healthy.
 We produce vegetables for our own family consumption, and we also care about people who come to our food stand to buy our mustard greens and eggplant.
 When people want to buy our organic eggplant for their family, they are caring for their health.